HCL-TECH-SOFTWARE/voltscript-testing/docs/tutorials/1-simple.md

 ## To create a TestRunner

-1. Add the `VoltScriptTesting.bss` script to your project directory.
+1. Add the `VoltScriptTesting.vss` script to your project directory - the recommended method is to use [dependency management](../howto/archipelago.md).

     !!!tip
         The best practice structure for the project directory is the `src` directory for main runnable scripts, `libs` directory for VoltScript dependencies, and `test` for unit and integration test runnable scripts.
-In this structure, `VoltScripttesting.bss` would go into `libs`.
+In this structure, `VoltScripttesting.vss` would go into `libs`.

-2. Create a .bss script file in `test`.
+2. Create a .vss script file in `test`.
 3. Add `Use "../libs/VoltScriptTesting"` at the top.
-This navigates up a directory, across to the `libs` directory and down to the `VoltScriptTesting.bss` within it.
-Your `Use` statement shouldn't include the .bss suffix.
+This navigates up a directory, across to the `libs` directory and down to the `VoltScriptTesting.vss` within it.
+Your `Use` statement shouldn't include the .vss suffix.

     !!!tip
         Best practice options settings to add are `Option Declare`.
 You can also add `Option Public` to make all methods and classes public by default.